ibibeklamichhane/babyCryReasonPrediction/README.md

 # BabyCryReasonPrediction

-A web based app to predict the reason why an infant is crying.Prediction takes place when users upload the audio files to get the result given by the model
+A web based app to predict the reason why an infant is crying.Prediction takes place when a users upload the audio files to get the result given by the model

 This predict the classes which are  Hungry,Sleepy and uncomfortable.